Things To Do In Hersonissos, Crete With Kids

 Activities in Hersonissos, Crete With Kids

 Hersonissos offers something for everyone, whether you are interested in recreational activities, culture, outdoor adventures, religious landmarks or events.
 We have just returned from a visit there with a 5-year-old and a 2-year-old and can give you the low-down on what there is to do with babies to teens!
+Do let me know what your favourite things to do in Crete are too!

 We marvelled at the Sand Tiger Sharks and how effortlessly they moved around.
 Looking at the skeletons, we could see the many layers of teeth they have, and why their grip is so ferocious.